gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 }
 ```

+Teleport can automatically discover AKS clusters and forward requests into them without any modification of the target cluster.

 ### Permissions

 In order for the Discovery Service to be able to list the AKS clusters, the Azure identity which the Teleport Discovery Service is using must include the following permission: